Anne V Massey

 - Handmade at my studio in Hove from 100% recycled silver.

-- Available in two colours, silver all over or plated on the inside surface only with lustrous 24 carat yellow gold; or in halllmarked 18 carat gold.
+- Available in three colours, silver all over; plated on the inside surface only with lustrous 24 carat yellow gold; or in halllmarked 18 carat gold.

 - Each stud measures about 4.5cm in length by about 0.7cm at maximum width.

-- Fastened at the back with a recycled Sterling silver butterfly.
+- Fastened at the back with a recycled Sterling silver or 18ct gold butterfly.

 - A wonderful gift for Valentine's Day, Mother's Day, an anniversary, a life milestone, a special birthday or any major celebration.

 - Testimonial: "Thank you so much for the beautiful earrings, the smile on my wife’s face and the sparkle in her eyes is priceless." - Steve P.

 Hammered from flat metal sheet by the ancient technique of anticlastic raising, which makes light, strong structures, these silver spiral earrings, or their gold counterparts, with their sinuous curling shape and softly gleaming finish, are part of the same collection as my Cornucopia pendant, to which they are the perfect complement.
 With the pendant or on their own the studs will let you feel that you are putting your best foot forward on any big occasion, however glittering.
 They can be kept looking lovely by this simple way of cleaning them.